practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 #### Optional Features
 _Any features or functions that are optional should be stated here_  <br>
->  1. Report Status & current usage for sustainabilty and maintainance purposes.
+>  1. Report Status & current usage for sustainabilty and maintainance purposes.  #NOTE: do we want to include this feature?
 >  3. Use only connection types that can be operated with one hand. i.e. avoid screw terminals.
->  4. Te

 #### Design Optimisation
 _What parameters of the design should be minimised/maximised?_